Wednesday

 Learning Outcomes:

-You will have the opportunity to learn:
+In the 2nd term you will have the opportunity to learn how to:

-- contemporary Japanese customs, culture and social skills
+- learn about Japanese culture and events

 Extra costs on the course, for example text book, materials or equipment: